vesche/um.wtf/articles/01-stabbybot.md

 The structure we created for the simple bot above can then be expanded to add much more functionality, check out the [stabbybot GitHub repo](https://github.com/vesche/stabbybot) to see how `comm.py` and `state.py` are fleshed out to include all the bells and whistles.

 Now we're going to be attempting to create a bot that can actually compete with average skill human players.
-The easiest way to be successful in stabby.io is to be patient, walk around, wait to see someone be killed, and then kill the person you saw kill someone else.
+The easiest way to be successful in stabby is to be patient, walk around, wait to see someone be killed, and then kill the person you saw kill someone else.

 So here's what we need this bot to be able to do:
 * Walk around randomly.